Contents

 Let’s double-click on that.

-If you don’t have a PO system, employees purchase using credit cards or just call the vendor.
-The vendor delivers the product or service and sends the invoice, which is due that week.
+If you don’t have a PO system, employees purchase using credit cards or call the vendor.
+The vendor delivers the product or service and sends the invoice due that week.
 Sounds familiar!

 No one knows who spent the money and why.